 According to Wehr, nearly one in five rural counties are experiencing worsening premature death rates in the past decade.
 In addition, rural children and adults have significantly higher rates of obesity than their urban counterparts.
 No single factor is responsible for the significant differences in health between rural and other types of counties, but evidence suggests that differences in environment play a role.

 Research from the University of Illinois found that just 20 minutes in nature can promote health and well-being.
 There’s an assumption that rural areas provide ample opportunities for recreation in nature.
-However, researchers noted that many rural, low-income residents (in this particular study, rural mothers) who rely on outdoor activities to improve health and well-being for themselves and their families face obstacles in accessing publicly available outdoor recreation resources.
+However, researchers noted that many rural, low-income residents (in this particular study (no longer available online), rural mothers) who rely on outdoor activities to improve health and well-being for themselves and their families face obstacles in accessing publicly available outdoor recreation resources.

 “You might live in rural Illinois, surrounded by cornfields, all of which are privately owned.
 You could walk down a county road or a highway, but unless there was community investment in a park or a playground, a walking trail, or some kind of a facility at a local school, moms didn’t have access to nature, even though they were surrounded by it,” stated study co-author Ramona Oswald in a press release.

 Human-made social environments or “built environments” have an extraordinary impact on our health.
 Our surroundings shape the availability of safe places to play, of high-quality schools, of available jobs, of clean air and water, and of fresh foods and vegetables.
 Environments also shape our activities and how we move.